lawlessc/starseige/README.md

 # starseige
-This was a game i was working on in my spare time for a few years using JPCT
+This was a game i was working on in my spare time for a few years using JPCT shaders are done in GLSL 2.*

 Video here: